 — Formula 1 (@F1) November 18, 2018

-1991 proved to be more difficult as an unreliable Cosworth engine restricted him to just one point for the whole season and left to reunite with Footwork for the next two years.
+1991 proved to be more difficult, as an unreliable Cosworth engine restricted him to just one point for the whole season.
+As a result, Suzuki left Larrouse to reunite with Footwork for the next two years.

-Five more appearances for the Honda-backed Ligier team in 1995 followed, with a best finish of sixth in that year’s German Grand Prix.
+Suzuki returned for Jordan in 1994 to replace the banned Eddie Irvine in that year’s Pacific Grand Prix.
+Five more appearances for the Honda-powered Ligier team in 1995 followed, with a best finish of sixth in the German Grand Prix.

 Once Suzuki’s F1 career had reached its zenith, he turned his attention to endurance racing with Nissan.

-Suzuki would go on to achieve a best finish of third in the 1998 Le Mans 24 Hour race in the Nissan R390 GT1 with Kazuyoshi Hoshino and Masahiko Kageyama.
+Suzuki would go on to finish third in the 1998 Le Mans 24 Hour race in the Nissan R390 GT1 with Kazuyoshi Hoshino and Masahiko Kageyama.

 After this, Aguri Suzuki focused on team management and partnered up with long term sponsor Autobacs to form the Autobacs Racing Team Aguri (ARTA) in the Super GT Championship.

 — F1 in the 1990s 🚦🏎🏁🏆🍾 (@1990sF1) July 30, 2018

 Suzuki would also form the Super Aguri F1 Team which entered Formula One Season in 2006 with Honda engines.

 The team achieved some respectable results, most notably Takuma Sato’s sixth place finish at the 2007 Canadian Grand Prix.
 The team then pulled out of the sport altogether in May 2008 due to financial troubles.